yudinal/Pursuit-Core-Introduction-To-Networking-and-APIs-Lab/README.md

 For each of the questions below, write:

-1. The the website which generated the HTTP status code
+1. The website which generated the HTTP status code
-2. A description about what the status code means
+2. A description of what the status code means
 3. If an app you were writing encountered this status code, what would you do (if anything) to resolve any issues?